egberts/tls-ca-manage/README.md

 # What else can tls-ca-manage do?

-Certificate Authority Management tool, written in bash shell.
+Certificate Authority Management tool is witten in bash shell.
+Runs on any platform that runs OpenSSL.

 If you have ANY of the following: